9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 ### Plugin types

+DuckDuckGo plugins are like browser extensions, but for a search engine.
 There are four types of DuckDuckGo plugins:

 1. **Goodies**.
 Example: [reverse test](https://duckduckgo.com/?q=reverse+test).
 The core of these plugins are self-contained Perl functions that generate instant answers (server-side).